 Symptoms of a blood clot

 Knowing what to look out for can make a big difference in the outcome after a blood clot.
 It’s a good idea to learn the symptoms of a blood clot, even if your risk level is not exceptionally high.
 It could save your life, or the life of someone close to you.

 The symptoms of a blood clot can vary based on the clot’s location.
 Pain is a key symptom that usually occurs in the location of the clot.
 Someone with a DVT medical emergency might experience leg pain, warmth, tenderness, and rapid swelling that only occurs on one side of the body.
 A person with a brain blood clot might have a sudden headache and experience difficulty speaking or seeing.
 Seizures can also occur.

 Look out for shortness of breath, nausea, rapid breathing, and increased heart rate.
 Contact emergency services immediately if you suspect a blood clot.
 It is always better to be safe than sorry.

 Risk factors for blood clots

 A blood clot can occur from seemingly out of nowhere.
 However, some people are at greater risk of developing blood clots than others.
+For example, there are blood clot disorders that are not readily discernible.
 Some of the many risk factors include: